Monolith to Microservices: Representing Application Software through Heterogeneous Graph Neural Network: Experimental Evaluation

 As converting a monolith application to a heterogeneous graph neural network and applying them for clustering is a novel direction, we have designed most of the baselines with motivations from existing works on graph representation learning.
 They are discussed below.

-\textbf{COGCN} \cite{desai2021graph}: In this baseline, the monolith application with both program and resource nodes are converted to a homogeneous graph.
+\textbf{COGCN++} : \cite{desai2021graph} introduced COGCN, wherein, the monolith application (having programs and resources) is converted to a homogeneous graph.
 Subsequently, COGCN, which has GCN layers trained on reconstruction and clustering loss, is applied on the homogeneous graph to obtain the micro-services.
-Note that COGCN does not consider edge attributes and only updates node embeddings in each layer.
+When running vanilla COGCN, we noticed that it does not ensure the mutual exclusivity of seed sets.
+Hence we add the seed constraint loss (Equation \ref{eq:dist}) to fulfill this requirement.
+We refer to this model as COGCN++.
+Note : COGCN++ does not consider edge embeddings/attributes - it only considers node embeddings.

 \textbf{HetGCNConv}: Here, we create the heterogeneous graph as discussed in Section \ref{sec:mapToGraph}, but consider all the edges as of similar types.
 We map the heterogeneous nodes to a common vector space as done in Section \ref{sec:mapToCommon} by using node-type specific parameter matrices $W_{\phi(v)}$'s.
 We then use the GCN convolution model and train it by setting $\alpha_2$ to $0$.